cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 mat.initialize({ effectName: 'builtin-standard' }); // now `mat` is a valid standard material
 ```
 And the names are automatically generated based on its file path (relative to the `assets/effects` folder in your project) and file name(extension excluded). <br>
-The builtin effects are located directly inside the `assets/effects` folder in the internal database, so the effect names doesn't contain a path.<br>
+The builtin effects are located directly inside the `assets/effects` folder in the internal database, so the effect names don't contain a path.<br>

 ## About YAML
-YAML is a human-readable data-serialization language, with flexible minimal syntax, which is an ideal choice for easy configuration.<br>
+YAML is a human-readable data-serialization language, with a flexible, minimal syntax and easily configurable, which makes it an ideal choice.<br>
-But the syntax maybe somewhat, unique, at first for those who are unfamiliar with the language,<br>
+But the syntax maybe somewhat unique, at first for those who are unfamiliar with the language,<br>
 so we made a quick intro to the most commonly used syntaxes and language features [here](yaml-101.md) for your reference.

 ## Configurable Pass Parameters